 We went back to Tbilisi on a minibus from Armenia.
 After a short wait we got on another bus to Akhaltsikhe.

 In Akhaltsikhe there’s a castle that has been recently refurbished, pretty but seems fake, but the town is famous for Vardzia, a caves village.
 Born as a monastery, Vardzia grew into a small town that could host up to 2,000 monks.
-A very special place, not to miss.
+A very special place, a Unesco Heritage Site.

 Unfortunately with public transport you are not free to travel at the time you want, I would have liked to be there for sunset, but we had to take the bus back to Akhaltsikhe (I am traveling on a budget, I can’t afford a taxi for 60 km).

 Pretty and comfortable.
 Guesthouse brand new, very clean and very welcoming.

 I must say that guesthouses in Georgia are very good.